michael-mcmasters/Serverless-Framework-First-Config/README.md

 # Serverless Framework

-View the AWS services config in serverless.yml
+serverless.yml is the config file for your AWS services (API Gateway, Lambda functions, and DynamoDB).
 <br />
 createCustomer.js, getCustomers.js and handler.js are the Lambda functions.